JesseDarr/dARM_odrive_tools/README.md

 ├── console.py              - TUI test console to control motors
 ├── convert_id.py           - Changes ODrive node ids
 ├── gamecontroller.py       - Game controller console to control motors
-├── setup.py                - Applies config.py values to all ODrives
+├── reset_interfaces.sh     - Used to reset CAN and bluetooth interfaces ├── setup.py                - Applies config.py values to all ODrives
 ├── velocity.py             - Very dengerous, do not use!!! only use to lube joint 0 ├── data